AOEpeople/TYPO3_Restler/Documentation/Pages/DeveloperManual.rst

 4. Flush the TYPO3 System Cache

-Using TYPO3 Restler for External APIs
+Using TYPO3 Restler from PHP libraries
 -------------------------------------

 If you like to register API classes to the Restler object that are located outside of TYPO3 use the alternative GLOBAL array